Reading List Linking Service FAQs

 - issue and start page

-Can I just download the articles and upload them to Blackboard for students to access them?
+Can I just download the articles and upload them to Canvas for students to access them?

-Can I link to websites from the Blackboard?
+Can I link to websites from the Canvas?

-In some circumstances, linking to websites from the Blackboard is allowed; all links to external sites must open in a new browser window to ensure framing does not occur.
+In some circumstances, linking to websites from the Canvas is allowed; all links to external sites must open in a new browser window to ensure framing does not occur.
 Provide a warning that a new window will open to avoid confusing students.
 A common practice is to add ‘(opens in a new window’) to the link text.
-Blackboard provides an option to open links in a new browser window.
+Canvas provides an option to open links in a new browser window.

 Make sure that website owner does not prohibit linking to their website.